GRITS: A Spillage-Aware Guided Diffusion Policy for Robot Food Scooping Tasks

 \subsection{Ablation Study of Spillage Predictor}

-We further evaluate the design of the spillage predictor.
-To reduce the sim-to-real gap, we construct composite point clouds by combining depth-reconstructed food with known object models of the spoon and bowl, which alleviates point dropouts and geometric distortion.
-To validate this design, we test the predictor on raw sensory point clouds.
-For feature extraction, we adopt the DP3 encoder~\cite{ze20243d}; in the ablation, we replace it with the original PointNet++~\cite{qi2017pointnet++} for comparison.
-As shown in Fig.~\ref{fig:ablation}, raw sensory point clouds reduce robustness because noise and missing geometry obscure fine contact states.
-Similarly, PointNet++ has limited ability to detect object and motion patterns that lead to spillage.
+We further study the spillage predictor design.
+To narrow the sim-to-real gap, we use composite point clouds that combine depth-reconstructed food with known spoon and bowl models, reducing point dropouts and geometric distortion.
+We validate this choice by comparing against raw sensory point clouds and by replacing the DP3 encoder~\cite{ze20243d} with original PointNet++~\cite{qi2017pointnet++}.
+As shown in Fig.~\ref{fig:ablation}, raw point clouds suffer from noise and missing geometry, while PointNet++ struggles to capture spillage-relevant object and motion patterns.
 We often observe that these weaker predictors fail to raise alerts when trajectories approach high-risk states, so corrective refinements are triggered too late, sometimes only after spillage has already occurred.
-In contrast, the composite point cloud mitigates sensing artifacts, while DP3’s modified architecture captures features more effectively, yielding higher success rates and substantially lower spillage.
-Overall, these results confirm that both composite point cloud and DP3 encoding are critical for robust spillage-aware guidance.
+In contrast, composite point clouds with DP3 enable more effective feature extraction, leading to higher success rates and significantly lower spillage.
+Overall, both components are crucial for robust spillage-aware guidance.